qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 deferred in order to avoid refreshing multiple times if more than one layer has an auto update interval set.

-Depending on the data provider (e.g. PostGreSQL), notifications can be sent to QGIS when changes are applied to the data source, out of QGIS.
+Depending on the data provider (e.g. PostgreSQL), notifications can be sent to QGIS when changes are applied to the data source, out of QGIS.
 Use the |checkbox|
 :guilabel:`Refresh layer on notification` option to trigger an update.
 You can also limit the layer refresh to a specific message set in the |checkbox|